decred/dcrdata/README.md

 When working in a container you want your source code from your docker host to be in the container.
 To do this you attach a volume to the container when running and the synchronization happens automatically.

-`docker run -ti --entrypoint=/bin/bash -v ${PWD}:/home/decred/go/src/github.com/decred/dcrdata --rm decred/dcrdata:dev-alpine`
+`docker run -ti --entrypoint="" -v ${PWD}:/home/decred/go/src/github.com/decred/dcrdata --rm decred/dcrdata:dev-alpine /bin/bash`

-Notice in the above line that we changed the entrypoint.
+_Note_: in the above line that we changed the entrypoint.
 This is to allow you to run commands in the container since the default container command is to run dcrdata.
+We also added /bin/bash at the end so the container executes this by default.

 What this means is that you can run `go build` or `go test` inside the container Most times when developing you will only run the basic go commands in the container. `go fmt`, `go build` and `go test`